Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

     ```

 ## call, apply, bind
+For every object created, we get a prototype which points to Object constructor, which methods like
 1. use apply when you already have a array like object to pass or when you don't know no. of params(need to use ...args to accept all args)
 <img width="990" alt="Screenshot 2025-03-18 at 12 25 00 AM" src="https://github.com/user-attachments/assets/7c2fe9b8-e0c8-4a17-be8f-0eb5e8f171b5" />